 1. Wash the spinach properly in running water for 3-4 times or until the water from spinach runs out clean.
 Chop the spinach finely and keep aside.
 Take a large pot and fill it one-fourth with water, pour the chopped spinach and few sprinkles of salt and blanch for about 5 minutes on high heat (add some more water if it looks less).

-2. Once the spinach is done pour it in a colander and run cold water through it so as to stop further processing and retain its fresh green colour.
+2. Once the spinach is done pour it into a colander and run cold water through it so as to stop further processing and retain its fresh green color.

-3. In a non-stick pan, heat a tablespoon of cooking oil, once it is hot add the green chillies and garlic paste.
+3. In a non-stick pan, heat a tablespoon of cooking oil, once it is hot add the green chilies and garlic paste.